RobisonTorres/SQL_Server/README.md

 ### Overview

 It includes all the lessons that I had in SQL from [w3schools](https://www.w3schools.com/), with instructions and notes in each function for a quick review.
-Additionally, the repository has the northwind database that I used to follow these lessons.
+Additionally, the repository has the NORTHWND database that I used to follow these lessons.

 ### Here are some SQL Commands covered: